omarreis/GBE3D/demos/SailboatDemo/README.md

 This demo application was added to this fork of GBE3D 3d components, by Gregory Bersegeay.

 Features:
-* SailboatDemo was expanded fron original GBE3D *waterdemo* sample.
+* SailboatDemo was expanded from original GBE3D *waterdemo* sample.
 * Multi platform ( Windows, iOS and Android ).
 * Original sailboat hull model.
 Made with Blender ( a collada model embedded ).
 * Main and jib sails with camber and quadratic leech.
 Configurable and dynamic sail mesh.